Your web browser is outdated and may be insecure

 The World Health Organization (WHO) refers to health as being “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity”, and goes on to defend the need for a focus on women’s health:

-“Being a man or a woman has a significant impact on health, as a result of both biological and gender-related differences.
+“Gender has a significant impact on health, as a result of both biological and gender-related differences.
 The health of women and girls is of particular concern because, in many societies, they are disadvantaged by discrimination rooted in sociocultural factors.
-For example, women and girls face increased vulnerability to HIV/AIDS.
+For example, women and girls face increased risks of violence and sexual assault and face unique health challenges, such as menstrual difficulties, pregnancy and menopause.

 Some of the sociocultural factors that prevent women and girls to benefit from quality health services and attaining the best possible level of health include: